-The Hazardous Materials Transportation Act gives the federal government the power to preempt state requirements inconsistent with the act.
-For a state requirement to be preeminent, it must afford greater protection to the public and not place an unreasonable burden on commerce.
+The Hazardous Materials Transportation Act (HMTA) gives the federal government the power to preempt state requirements inconsistent with the act.15 For a state requirement to be preeminent, it must afford greater protection to the public and not place an unreasonable burden on commerce.
+The Hazardous Materials Transportation Uniform Safety Act (HMTUSA) of 1990, acts as a amendment to HMTA and attempts to reaffirm DOT's policy of uniform application of routing regulations in each state.

-The federal government acknowledges that nuclear waste shipment routing is a key concern of state, local and tribal officials; consequently, states are allowed to designate alternative highway routes for spent fuel shipments so that their concerns can be adequately considered.
+The federal government acknowledges that nuclear waste shipment routing is a key concern of state, local and Tribal officials; consequently, states are allowed to designate alternative highway routes for vehicles containing a highway route controlled quantity of radioactive materials so that their concerns can be adequately considered.
 For a route to become an acceptable alternative, the state must demonstrate that the proposed alternative is as safe as the routes specified by the federal government.
 Therefore, HMTA-preferred routes include interstate highways, as well as beltways around major cities, and/or state designated alternative routes.
-Carriers are allowed to leave these preferred routes only to pick-up, deliver or transfer a "large-quantity package of radioactive materials"; to obtain necessary rest, fuel and vehicle repairs; or to avoid emergency conditions that might make travel on a designated route unsafe.
+Carriers are allowed to leave these preferred routes only to pick up, deliver or transfer a highway route controlled quantity of radioactive materials;16 to obtain necessary rest, fuel and vehicle repairs; or to avoid emergency conditions that might make travel on a designated route unsafe.17